rafaell22/ootr-tracking-map/README.md

 ~~- Bug: when the user clicks the + button, then right click and then goes to add an item to another location, the item is added to the previous~~

-- Make the spawn location a dropdown.
-When you select it, add a small link icon (child or adult) to the side of the name of the location;
+~~- Make the spawn location a dropdown.
+When you select it, add a small link icon (child or adult) to the side of the name of the location;~~

 ~~- Add question mark item to items select box to mark there is an unknown key item (golden chest)~~

-- BUG: Click to add item to one of the sometimes hint (one with two rewards) and then before selecting the item, then click to select the item for the other reward.
-It messes up the hints and start adding new buttons to all of them
+~~- BUG: Click to add item to one of the sometimes hint (one with two rewards) and then before selecting the item, then click to select the item for the other reward.
+It messes up the hints and start adding new buttons to all of them~~

 - link always hints and locations